anonimcviu/Strategic-Data-Feeding-for-Semi-Supervised-Domain-Adaptation-in-Semantic-Segmentation/README.md

 GTA5 --> Cityscapes files are under the gta-to-cs folder.
 SYNTHIA --> Cityscapes files are under the syn-to-cs folder.

-You can find the split codes in syn_split.py and gta_split.py.
+The dataset splitting scripts are located in syn_split.py and gta_split.py.